Blog Blog Blog

 • It emphasizes critical thinking, speed, and accuracy under pressure.

-• Preparation is essential—students who train with expert guidance (like FenDoDo’s Harvard Law mentor, William) often see dramatic improvements in scores.
+• Preparation is essential—students who train with expert guidance (like FenDoDo’s Harvard Law mentor, Advisor William) often see dramatic improvements in scores.

 © 2025 FenDoDo LLC.
 All rights reserved.